GLEAM: Learning Generalizable Exploration Policy for Active Mapping in Complex 3D Indoor Scenes: Acknowledgements

 \section{Acknowledgements}

-This work is supported in part by the Centre for Perceptual and Interactive Intelligence (CPII) Ltd., a CUHK-led InnoCentre under the InnoHK initiative of the Innovation and Technology Commission of the Hong Kong Special Administrative Region Government, and Shanghai Artificial Intelligence Laboratory.
-We thank all anonymous reviewers for their constructive feedback and suggestions.
-We also extend our sincere gratitude to Yaokun Li, Chenjian Gao, and Ruikang Li for their advice about visualization.
+This work is supported in part by the Centre for Perceptual and Interactive Intelligence (CPII) Ltd., a CUHK-led InnoCentre under the InnoHK initiative of the Innovation and Technology Commission of the Hong Kong Special Administrative Region Government, the National Key R\&D Program of China (2022ZD0160201), and Shanghai Artificial Intelligence Laboratory.
+We thank all anonymous reviewers for their constructive feedback and valuable suggestions.
+We also extend our sincere gratitude to Yaokun Li, Chenjian Gao, and Ruikang Li for their advice on visualization, as well as to Gang Chen for his insightful guidance regarding drone control.

 {

 }

 \maketitlesupplementary